 We had this brought home to us by a client who has been working on his placement at Amazon.
 Like many CPG companies, this client has an ecommerce site and placement in retail shops, and also sells on Amazon.
 He figures Google is important, but getting good organic rankings at Amazon is just as important.
 People search for products three times as often at Amazon as they do at Google, even if they don’t end up buying at Amazon.
 You want to get good rankings at Amazon if you’re on Amazon.
 Our client figures sales and reviews are the key to top placement for search on Amazon, but we had to acknowledge that we didn’t know whether that was true or not.

-We set out to find out.
+We set out to find the truth.

 An extremely thorough article by Nathan Grimm at Moz points out that Google and Amazon have different goals and metrics.
 Google wants searchers to have the best possible experience, so providing that at your website is key.
 Amazon, on the other hand, wants to sell products, so sales and conversion rates are likely to be key.
 He also points out that Google works with unstructured data, while Amazon structures data pretty firmly from the get-go.

 Many of the points Grimm makes about optimizing for the Amazon search engine are logical extrapolations about findability.
 His experience shows that Amazon uses keywords much the same way other search engines do, and that following Amazon’s best practice guidelines (for images, for example) benefit search rankings.

 But there are also some significant differences.
 Amazon doesn’t care about duplicate content, and may not focus on quality of content either — though humans probably respond better to quality content, and sales do affect your rankings.

 Grimm shared a message from Amazon to their sellers:

 Factors such as price, availability, selection, and sales history help determine where your product appears in a customer’s search results.
 In general, better-selling products tend to be towards the beginning of the results list.
 As your sales of a product increase, so does your placement.